-GMOEMD QUARTERLY
+GMO

-VALUATION UPDATE
+EMD QUARTERLY VALUATION UPDATE

-VALUATION METRICS IN EMERGING DEBT

-Emerging Country Debt Team | 3Q 2020

 EXECUTIVE SUMMARY

-With global economic and market conditions incrementally improving, third quarter emerging debt returns continued the prior quarter's recovery, albeit at a more muted pace: +2.3% for EMBIG-D and +0.6% for GBI-EMGD.
-EMBIG-D spreads fell by 42 bps to 432 bps, while GBI-EMGD's FX rose by 0.4%, and local bonds by 0.2%.
-U.S. Treasury yields were virtually unchanged for a second consecutive quarter.
+Fourth quarter emerging debt returns reflected the continued improvement of global economic and market conditions.
+The external debt EMBIG-D index was up +5.8% amid tightening credit spreads, offsetting any losses from higher U.S. Treasury yields.
+The local debt GBI-EMGD index was also up, by +9.6%, due mainly to strong currency returns (+7.4%), though local rates also produced gains (+2.2%).

-As we enter the fourth quarter, due to the continued rally, our valuation metrics for emerging external debt are less compelling than they were at the beginning of the quarter.
+As we enter 2021, our valuation metrics for emerging external debt are less compelling than they were at the beginning of the quarter because of the continued rally.
 However, we view much of this change as being a result of spreads normalizing as transaction and liquidity stresses have been reduced.
-Valuations continue to remain well within the historical range that we consider attractive, and the fundamentals of a majority of the emerging market asset class remain supportive of positive valuations going forward.
-Emerging currencies still stand out for their attractiveness.
-In addition, despite the continued recovery in local interest rates in Q3, real interest rate differentials between emerging and developed markets remain consistent with recent historical norms.
+Valuations continue to remain within the historical range that we consider attractive, and the fundamentals of a majority of the emerging market asset class remain supportive of positive valuations going forward.
+While emerging currencies are currently within the neutral range of fair value, they also remain attractive relative to the past 10-year average.
+In addition, despite the continued recovery in local interest rates in Q4, real interest rate differentials between emerging and developed markets remain consistent with recent historical norms.
 In other words, rates rallied nearly everywhere, so relative value did not change much.

-In this piece, we update our valuation charts and commentary, with additional detail on our methodology available upon request.
-1
+In this piece, we update our valuation charts and commentary, with additional detail on our methodology available upon request.1

+VALUATION METRICS IN EMERGING DEBT

+Emerging Country Debt Team | 40 2020

 External Debt Valuation

-The EMBIG-D benchmark spread tightened by more than 40 bps in Q3.
-As seen in Exhibit 1, the multiple of the benchmark's credit spread to the spread that would be required to compensate for credit losses fell slightly over the course of the quarter.
-That multiple stood at 3.2x on September 30, 2020, down from 3.4x on June 30.
-This remains well within the range that we would consider attractive, based on the historical experience, but it is significantly less attractive than what prevailed at the end of March (7.2x), right around the peak of the sell-off.
+The EMBIG-D benchmark spread tightened by more than 80 bps in Q4.
+As seen in Exhibit 1, the multiple of the benchmark's credit spread to the spread that would be required to compensate for credit losses fell over the course of the quarter.
+That multiple stood at 2.6x on December 31, 2020, down from 3.2x on September 30.
+Based on historical experience, this multiple of 2.6x is inching toward the level that we would deem unattractive, and significantly less attractive than what prevailed at the end of March (7.2x), right around the peak of the sell-off.

 EXHIBIT 1: LONG-TERM VIEW OF THE "FAIR MARKET MULTIPLE" FOR EMERGING EXTERNAL DEBT